usnistgov/frbca/README.md

 - A list of analysis parameters, including discount rate, time horizon, and economic analysis parameters such as business income

+For more details, see

+Fung, JF, Cook, DT, Elsibaie, S, Zhang, Y, Sattar, S, Morris, P, Johnson, KJ, and Burton, HV (2025). \`\`Economic Evaluation at the Design Phase for Functional Recovery: Integrated Design, Assessment, and Economic Evaluation for New Buildings,’’ In Review.

 ## Installation

 You can install the development version of frbca like so: